AngleProtocol/angle-docs/other/cross-chain.md

 ## 🔎 TL;DR

-- The protocol only keeps a single "canonical" representation of an agToken (and of the ANGLE token) per sidechain.
+- The protocol only keeps a single "canonical" representation of an agToken (and of the ANGLE token) per chain.
-- Any bridge solution can be whitelisted to mint the canonical representation of an agToken on a given chain.
+- Any bridge solution can be whitelisted to mint the canonical representation of an agToken on a chain.
 - The smart contracts for the agTokens and for the ANGLE token implement global and hourly limits to reduce the exposure of the protocol in case of a bridge hack.
 - So far, the most widely used solution to bridge agEUR and ANGLE cross-chain is LayerZero.